 Hemingway’s point applies to any form of creative endeavor, a project we want to finish, and life goals.
 We must just start, whether it means sitting down to write, putting paint to canvas, or dusting off the instruments for a jam session.

-We end all our articles and emails for iCreateDaily with ‘Start.
-Sustain.
-Succeed. iCreateDaily!’
+We end all our articles and emails for iCreateDaily with, “The Day is the Way.”

-This is an intentional reminder and focusing invocation for us all.
+This is an intentional reminder and focusing invocation for us all, that today, here, now, is where the work begins.
 Starting is the most important first step, then developing the daily habits that sustain our growth, until we succeed.

 Hacking Productivity Through Parkinson’s Law

-If your deadline to finish your book is “someday,” you can easily picture how the vaporous idea spreads thin and far.
+If the deadline to finish your book is “someday,” you can easily picture how the vaporous idea spreads thin and far.
 Someday isn’t a day.
 There’s no constraint… it would be like blowing smoke outside.
-It evaporates and your initial idea begins to fade into the shadows of some long lost dream.
+It evaporates and your initial idea begins to fade into the shadows of some vague memory of a dream.

 - I will finish my book in the 3rd Quarter of the year.